-Our multi-specific CD3-binding DARPin molecules targeting two or three different AML antigens with optimized affinity and geometry demonstrated substantial avidity gain and an increased selectivity window in preclinical studies.
-The avidity gain resulted in strongly enhanced in vitro potency as shown by activation of both CD8+ and CD4+ T cells and subsequent killing of AML tumor cells, with bioactivities in the range of established TCE benchmark formats such as BiTE and DART and compared to the reference constructs where TAA specific DARPins have been replaced by non-binding-DARPins, as shown in Figure 27.
-We generated selectivity data by comparing our multi-specific DARPin constructs on MOLM-13 AML cell lines where the respective TAAs have been knocked out individually or in combination, as shown in Figure 27.
+The avidity gain resulted in strongly enhanced in vitro potency as shown by activation of both CD8+ and CD4+ T cells and subsequent killing of AML tumor cells, with bioactivities in the range of established TCE benchmark formats such as BiTE and DART and compared to the reference constructs where TAA specific DARPin binders have been replaced by non-binding-DARPin modules, as shown in Figure 28.
+We generated selectivity data by comparing our multi-specific DARPin constructs on MOLM-13 AML cell lines where the respective TAAs have been knocked out individually or in combination, as shown in Figure 28.

-Figure 27.
+Figure 29.
 Selectivity window gain shown on T-cell activation and killing using MOLM-13 cells.

-The tumor specificity, and resulting potential for a better safety profile, of our DARPin has been confirmed in an ex vivo blood assay testing potential CRS liabilities.
-In this assay, our multi-specific DARPin induced profoundly less cytokine release as compared to benchmark molecules indicating an improved therapeutic window, as shown in Figure 28.
+The tumor specificity, and resulting potential for a better safety profile, of our DARPin construct has been confirmed in an ex vivo blood assay testing potential CRS liabilities.
+In this assay, our multi-specific DARPin construct induced profoundly less cytokine release as compared to benchmark molecules indicating an improved therapeutic window, as shown in Figure 29.

-Figure 28: Safety advantage of multi-targeting CD3 DARPin TCEs were compared to mono-targeting TCE benchmarks molecules using human ex vivo whole blood assays from healthy donors.
+Figure 30: Safety advantage of multi-targeting CD3 DARPin TCEs were compared to mono-targeting TCE benchmarks molecules using human ex vivo whole blood assays from healthy donors.

-Following confirmation of additional preclinical safety and IND enabling work, we intend to initiate a Phase 1 clinical trial for CD3-AML in .
+Following confirmation of additional preclinical safety and IND enabling work, we intend to initiate a Phase 1 clinical trial for CD3-AML in 2022.
 We intend to study safety and dose levels, as well as ascertain any benefit seen in AML patients, likely in the relapsed/refractory setting.